 Familiarity with these few minerals – olivine, garnet, pyroxene, hornblende, muscovite, biotite, K-feldspar, plagioclase, and quartz – prepares you to identify and interpret the vast majority of rocks you will see on Earth's surface.

 Quartz has no cleavage because

 Silicates as a natural resource

 Though we generally think of coal or oil when discussing natural resources, silicate minerals are a natural resource we can't live without on our planet, and not just because of our increasing reliance on computers.
 Without quartz, there would be no glass.
 Without the clay minerals, we would have no ceramics or pottery.
 We use silicate minerals in the manufacture of many building materials, including bricks and concrete.
 The weathering of silicate minerals on the surface of Earth produces the soils in which we grow our foods and the sand on our beaches.
 The properties of the minerals that are important to us are based on the versatility of the silicate anion in combination with other elements.

-Silicate minerals are the most common minerals in the Earth, and include quartz, feldspar, mica, amphibole, pyroxene, and olivine.
+Silicate minerals are the most common of Earth's minerals and include quartz, feldspar, mica, amphibole, pyroxene, and olivine.

 Silica tetrahedra, made up of silicon and oxygen, form chains, sheets, and frameworks, and bond with other cations to form silicate minerals.

 X-ray diffraction (XRD) allows scientists to determine the crystal structure of minerals.

 The physical properties of silicate minerals are determined largely by the crystal structure.